ch-tung/SQ_VAE/README.md

 # SQ_VAE

-Train an variational autoencoder to generate a set of low dimentional latent variables to represent S(Q).
+Train a variational autoencoder to generate a set of low dimentional latent variables to represent S(Q).